 Yes.
 The Governor has an order that applies to all California renters who cannot pay rent right now because of COVID-19.
 This order may delay some evictions, but only if renters take certain steps.
 Keep reading to learn more about these steps.

 Also, some cities and counties have passed local laws that temporarily stop landlords from evicting tenants who cannot pay rent because they lost income due to the COVID-19 pandemic.
-Renters are only protected by these laws if they live in the City or area that the law applies to.
+Renters are only protected by these laws if they live in a city or area that the law applies to.
 You should call our office for advice about whether any of the new laws apply to you.

 Who is protected by the new eviction rules and laws?